xrdocs/ncs5500/_tutorials/filtering-ipv6-packets-with-extension-headers-on-ncs5500-5700.md

 As per [RFC 2460](https://datatracker.ietf.org/doc/html/rfc2460) in IPv6,   optional internet-layer information is encoded in separate headers that may be placed between the IPv6 header and the upper-layer header in a packet.
 There are a small number of such extension headers, each identified by a distinct Next Header value.
 An IPv6 packet may carry zero, one, or more extension headers, each identified by the Next Header field of the preceding header.

+Note: RFC 2460 is now obselete and it is taken over by [RFC 8200](https://www.rfc-editor.org/rfc/rfc8200.html) {: .notice--info}

+These RFCs defines IPv6 packet format, different extension headers, order of processing and various other features.
+For deeper understanding of the same please follow the RFCs.

+The commonly used extension headers and their usage is defind the following [document](https://www.cisco.com/en/US/technologies/tk648/tk872/technologies_white_paper0900aecd8054d37d.html).

+## IPv6 Extension Header Processing

+As per the standards defined, all networking devices must process Extension Header under basic forwarding conditions or in the context of advanced features such as Access Lists.
+It identifies the protocol requirements that must be observed. ([Reference](https://www.cisco.com/en/US/technologies/tk648/tk872/technologies_white_paper0900aecd8054d37d.html)).
+The Hop-by-Hop Extension Header is the only EH that must be fully processed by all network devices.
+The Hop-by-Hop EH is similar to the IPv4 options and must be the first in a chain of extension headers.
+Because the Hop-by-Hop EH must be fully processed, it is handled by the CPU and the IPv6 traffic that contains a Hop-by-Hop EH will go through the slow forwarding path.
+Network devices are not required to process any of the other IPv6 extension headers when simply forwarding the traffic.
+For this reason, IPv6 traffic with one or more EHs other than Hop-by-Hop can be forwarded in hardware.